 Moreover, all configurations (facets, rules, synonyms) are stored on this external service as well.
 Once a visitor searches for some keyword, the system will send a request to the mentioned external service using GraphQL.
 The service will process it using Adobe Sensei and send back the respective result.

 Now, remember all the talks about the new micro service-oriented (or, I’d rather say, service-oriented) architecture of the platform?
-So, here you go.
-Adobe Live Search is a perfect example of how your Adobe Commerce installation can be used as a “thin client” that only sends and receives the data from different remote services.
+Here you have it: Adobe Live Search is a prime example of how your Adobe Commerce installation can function as a “thin client,” merely sending and receiving data from various remote services.
 In the same way, it’s possible to convert sales, customers, CMS, and other parts of the system to the remote services that will process your data.
 So far, it is hard to estimate how good this idea is.
 Only time will tell.
-However, it’s great to see that after the talks about concepts we finally have an understanding how the services will actually work.
+However, it’s encouraging to see that after discussions about concepts, we finally understand how the services will actually operate.

 - When you generate the API key, accounts with “Shared Access” might not work.
 You need to generate the API key from the license owner’s account.